I Luv U (Dizzee Rascal song): Background and composition

-The song was produced by Dizzee Rascal and features vocals from a local girl known to Dizzee named Jeanine Jacques, whom he sought because he needed a female rapper on the song, but didn't know any.
-Jacques allegedly asked "what the fuck is this...?" when she first heard the production she was tasked with rapping over.
+The song features additional vocals from Jeanine Jacques, who portrays the girl on the chorus.
+She was a local girl from Dizzee's estate who he didn't get along with, but sought her nonetheless because he needed a female rapper on the song and didn't know any professional ones.
+Jacques asked "what the fuck is this...?" when she first heard the production she was tasked with rapping over.
 The song opens with a stuttering voice repeating the song's title, leading into a bass-heavy rhythm.